 A year is a long time!
 What if my child doesn’t want to continue for the full year?

 We understand that full year can be a large commitment for families.
 If you anticipate that your child might not want to continue onto the second semester starting in January, you must let us know by December 15th and we will refund you the remainder of the year’s tuition minus a $30 administration and processing fee.
-We MUST know by December 15th so we can adjust our programing and teacher/employee hours.
+We MUST know by December 15th so we can adjust our programming and teacher/employee hours.
 If your child is acting less motivated than you had hoped, please wait until close to the deadline to let us know about your decision.
 Our experience has shown us that the majority of kids that struggle are then incredibly motivated and inspired by performing in the Chanukah concert, and end up continuing and becoming some of our best pupils.
-This year’s concert is on December 10th, so our December 15th deadline gives you enough time to make the best decision for your child.

 Where will classes be located?